lzl124631x/algorithm/graph/shortest-path/dijkstra.md

 It's a greedy BFS algorithm.

+Note that we should only use this algorithm on a **weighted** graph.
+If it's an unweighted graph, just use BFS.

 ## Algorithm

 Give a graph `G = <V, E>`.
 Put the start point `v0` into a vertices set `S`.
 Let `M` be the edges between `S` and `V/S`.